iLib-js/ilib-es6/README.md

 --------------

-When calling classes asynchronously, you can continue to use callbacks as before or you can use the promises returned from the constructors.
+When calling classes asynchronously, you can continue to use callbacks as before or you can use the promises returned from the _create_ factory method.

-old async call:
+old async call using callbacks:

 ```javascript
 var AddressFmt = require("ilib/lib/AddressFmt.js");